APP-iOS1/finalproject-grain/Grain/Pods/GoogleSignInSwiftSupport/README.md

 ```
 GoogleSignInButton {
+  GIDSignIn.sharedInstance.signIn(
+    with: configuration,
-  GIDSignIn.sharedInstance.signIn(withPresenting: yourViewController) { signInResult, error in
+    presenting: yourViewController) { user, error in
-      // check `error`; do something with `signInResult`
+      // check `error`; do something with `user`
   }
 }
 ```